• Skip to main content

 Why do cats get constipated?

 • Excessive self grooming.
-When your cat grooms themselves too much, they can get too much hair stuck in their digestive track.
+When your cat grooms themselves too much, they can get too much hair stuck in their digestive tract.

 • Kidney problems.
 Your cats constipation because of their kidney disease.
 This is definitely something you should work with your veterinarian on.